shivalikachavan/p8105_final/team_proposal.md

 2. Does legalized sports gambling have a negative effect on public health outcomes?
-This involves analyzing changes in rates of depression (or other mental disorders), domestic violence, and substance abuse for active gamblers and those linked to them (domestic partners, children, etc.), and assessing financial health metrics (excessive debt, bankruptcy, credit score delinquencies, amount of money sent to debt collectors, etc.).
+This involves analyzing changes in rates of depression (or other mental disorders), domestic violence, and substance abuse in states where sports betting is legal.

-3. Using the 2018 as the inflection point, are these health and financial effects stratified by demographics (age, sex, race, tax bracket, and education level) and state?
+3. Using the 2018 as the inflection point, are these health outcomes stratified by demographics (age, sex, race, tax bracket, and education level) and state?

 #### Intended Final Products